MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

 Clone the sample code for this article.
 The sample is on [GitHub](https://github.com/Azure-Samples/open-liberty-on-aks).

 There are a few samples in the repository.
-This article uses *java-app/*.
+This article uses *java-app*.
 Run the following commands to get the sample:

 #### [Bash](#tab/in-bash)